vijos/vj4/README.md

 npm install   # cnpm install
 ```

 You don't need root privilege to run `npm install`.
 It installs stuffs in the project directory.
-We recommend using the Node 8.
-Node 10 brings breaking changes that can break our backward dependencies.
+We recommend using Node 8.
+Node 10 brings breaking changes, which can break our deprecated dependencies.

 You may want to use [cnpm](https://npm.taobao.org/) and [tuna](https://pypi.tuna.tsinghua.edu.cn/)
 if you are in China.
 Make sure to use `cnpm` by adding `alias` to `npm` instead of installing cnpm cli-tool.